 Approximately 4,500 people are currently volunteering with AFS-USA.
-In order to become a volunteer, individuals must complete an application, background check, reference check and online orientation and speak to a staff person or local volunteer.
+In order to become a volunteer, individuals must complete an application, background check, reference check, and online orientation and speak to a staff person or local volunteer.
 To remain a volunteer, individuals must re-register annually by reviewing their application, answering a few legal questions, and completing a background check.
 For many of our volunteer roles, additional training is also required.

 There are a variety of volunteer roles and tasks at AFS-USA.
 Volunteers can take on longer-term roles like being a liaison for a full school year or small tasks like helping to plan an event.
 Our volunteer positions are flexible, and each volunteer can determine their own AFS journey.
 Volunteers are encouraged to reach out to their Team’s Volunteer Coordinator to learn more about how they can best use their time and talents.
-If your team does not have a Volunteer Coordinator, do not hesitate to contact your TDS to help you connect and integrate with the team.
+If your team does not have a Volunteer Coordinator, do not hesitate to contact your Volunteer Services Specialist (VSS) to help you connect and integrate with the team.
 To learn more about some of the volunteer roles we have at AFS-USA click here.

 Volunteer Training and Education